Fort William and Lochaber

 - Celia Ffitch-Stewart is a fully insured driver-guide with Mercedes limousine for your tailor-made guided tour.
 She offers half day, full day or extended tours.
 Airport collection (Edinburgh, Aberdeen or Inverness).
 Services can include itinerary planning and accommodation reservations.
 Meet your clan chief, trace your roots, stay in a castle, tour the distilleries.
 Member of HOSTGA (Highlands of Scotland Tour Guide Association).
 Based in Fortrose, near Inverness.

 - EasyDrive in Fort William has a wide range of hire cars, vans and people carriers.
 Free delivery to the rail/bus station or your accommodation within a 5 mile radius of Fort William.
 Local company with personal service.
+Drop-off available in Inverness, Edinburgh and Glasgow.
 Tel: 01397 701616.

 - Practical Car & Van Rental at Slipway Autos in Corpach, just outside Fort William.
 Tel: 01397 772404.
 Part of a UK national car hire company.